-

 - E. S. Fedorov

-In my article on the system of spheres, I outlined their linear and spherical aggregates, the collinear and reciprocal transformation of these aggregates, but did not touch at all the special circles found in each of their linear patterns.
-It was only implied that among all the circles of such a prima there is a circle of infinitely large radius , and such a circle is a straight line constituting the radical axis of the prima.
-As if in contrast to this, in the scientific literature, starting with Shteiner, it is understood that in the linear example of circles the special one is not a straight line, but a pair of straight lines, one of which is the radical axis, and the other is the infinitely distant straight line; but I am not aware that the question of special circles has been specifically discussed anywhere.
-With this note I intend to fill this gap.
+In my article on the system of spheres, I outlined their linear and spherical aggregates, the collinear and reciprocal transformations of these aggregates, but did not address at all the special circles present in each of their linear primas.
+It was only implied that among all the circles of such a prima there is a circle of infinitely large radius, and such a circle is a straight line constituting the radical axis of the prima.
+As if in contrast to this, in the scientific literature, starting with Shteiner, it is implied that in the linear prima of circles, the special element is not a single straight line, but a pair of straight lines, one of which is the radical axis, and the other is the line at infinity; but I am not aware of any work that specifically analyzes the question of special circles.
+With this short article I intend to fill this gap.

 -